Chapter 5

 clause_top_layer imperative_clause

-verb imperative_inflection ;~I
+verb imperative ;~I

 [w('VB',';~I','smile')]

-verb_complements_top_layer ;~I filled_subject active_voice
+verb_complements_top_layer ;~I filled_sbj active

-verb_complements_by_code ;~I filled_subject active_voice
+verb_complements_by_code ;~I filled_sbj active

 []